Striving for building

 Environment and Climate Change

-The "Environment and Climate Change" sector program focuses on enhancing resilience by co-creating knowledge and mphasizing sustainable resource utilization.
+The "Environment and Climate Change sector program focuses on enhancing resilience by co-creating knowledge and emphasizing sustainable resource utilization.
 It prioritizes themes such as Climate Change, Biodiversity, Waste Management, Water Resource Management, the Blue Economy, and Green Growth.

 Waste Management